 So next time you throw one back, just think, the can you are drinking out of could have spent the last 50 years travelling around the world.

 Aircraft demolition and recycling: conclusion

 Aircraft, even though complex, can be broken down for demolition and recycling.
-With COVID-19 still being rampant today, the amount of flights will continue decrease unlike in the past, therefore putting some aeroplanes out of commission.
+With COVID-19 still being rampant today, the amount of flights will continue to decrease unlike in the past, therefore putting some aeroplanes out of commission.
 Better to transform those old aeroplanes into money instead of storing them away.
 Not only will you produce more money in the process, but you will also help the environment.

 Contact Waster today for your waste and recycling needs!